evanwill/_drafts/_notes/retropie.md

 2. Download and install [Etcher](https://etcher.io/) if you don't have it.
 3. Insert your SD card into your computer and start up Etcher.
 4. Select the RetroPie image (e.g. `retropie-4.2-rpi2_rpi3.img.gz`), your SD card, and click "Flash!"

+*For more about burning SD images, see [Burn SD or USB](https://evanwill.github.io/_drafts/notes/burn-iso.html) note.*

 ## Start RetroPie